maxgmer/visual_experiments/README.md

 3. Open any directory (each contains a different visualisation project).
 4. Open a folder for your operating system and run the root file there (e.g. Visualisation.exe for windows).
 In Linux you should run the file via terminal (e.g. enter "sh ./Visualisation" in terminal in Linux Mint)

-Visualisation name | Shapes used to draw
+Visualisation name | Geometric figures used in drawing
 ------------ | -------------
 Visualisation one | Circles
 Visualisation two | Squares, triangles